kavigihan/Badsploit/README.md

 1. You can either clone the repository with ` git clone ` or downlaod the .zip file
 2. Go to the Badsploit directory `  cd Badsploit `
-3. Give required permissions ` chmod +x badsploit `
+3. Give required permissions ` chmod +x badsploit.sh `
-4. Then you can run the scipt with `./badsploit`
+4. Then you can run the scipt with `./badsploit.sh`

 # Contact